Nestled at the bottom of the Argolic Gulf, Nafplio is a true historical and colorful gem: a must-visit stop for anyone touring the Peloponnese!

 If you’ve rented a car (the Captain highly recommends this option, if, unlike him, you’re without sea legs), you’ll be able to discover freely all of these extraordinary sites.

-Hotels & apartments in Nafplio
+Hotels in Monemvasia?

 Are you looking for accommodation in Nafplio?
-Captain Ulysses has a few recommendations in store that might interest you!
+Captain Ulysses has a few recommendations in store that might interest you :)

 Leave a reply